mingrammer/sheet2db/README.md

     table='items')
 ```

-You can also use ssh tunneling to access to remote database with **sshtunnel**
+You can also sync to remote database via ssh tunneling with **sshtunnel**.

 ```python
 with sshtunnel.SSHTunnelForwarder(